modelica/AsianModelicaConference2020/README.md

 # Important Dates

-*  October 1, 2019 Call for papers
+*  February 16, 2020 Submission of extended abstract

-*  February 16, 2020 Submission of full papers (extended)
+*  March 1, 2020 Submission of full paper (extended)

-*  March 8, 2020 Notification of acceptance for papers
+*  March 22, 2020 Notification of acceptance for papers

-*  March 13, 2020 End of early registration

-*  March 28, 2020	Submission of final papers
+*  April 5, 2020	Submission of final papers

 # Registration